Introduction to Multitenancy¶

 - Request throttling

 WSO2 Carbon provides a number of Admin services which have special privileges to manage the server.
 These admin services are deployed in the super tenant.
 Other tenants can make use of these admin services to manage their deployment.
 The admin services operate in a tenant aware fashion.
 Thus, privileges and restrictions that apply to any client using an admin service are taken into account.

-WSO2 Carbon supports the following methods for sharing resources among tenants:
+WSO2 Carbon supports the following method for sharing resources among tenants:

 - Native multitenancy : This method involves allowing all the tenants to share a single JVM instance.
-This method minimises the overhead cost.
+This method minimizes the overhead cost.

 Tenant loading policy¶

 Lazy loading is a design pattern used specifically in cloud deployments to prolong the initialization of an object or artifact until it is requested by a tenant or an internal process.
 In WSO2 products based on Carbon 4.4.0 or later versions, you have the option of setting the required tenant loading policy by enabling either Lazy Loading or Eager Loading of tenants.
 Additionally, you can separately control the loading policy for web applications and axis2 services deployed in your tenants using the GhostDeployment setting.

 See Configuring the Tenant Loading Policy for more information.